Handling deadlocks in IndexedDB readwrite transactions

 Root Cause Analysis

 IndexedDB enforces exclusive locks on object stores opened in readwrite mode.
 When parallel transactions request overlapping stores, the browser queues them sequentially.
-If a transaction holds a lock beyond engine-specific thresholds (typically ~30s in Chromium, variable in WebKit/Gecko), the runtime automatically aborts pending operations to prevent main-thread blocking.
+If the transaction’s request queue empties before all pending operations complete (e.g., because an await yielded the event loop), the runtime automatically commits the transaction, and subsequent IDB calls on it throw TransactionInactiveError.

 Common triggers include: